PatrikCosmin/Folders-Sync/README.md

 <code> -l LOG_FILE </code> (optional) is the path to the log file.
 If not provided, logs will be printed to the console.

+To stop the program, press Ctrl + C from keyboard while terminal is selected.

 **Features**

 Folder synchronization between two directories.